feathersjs/feathers/index.md

 ## To get started

-Feathers is a lightweight web application framework that rides on top of [Express](http://expressjs.com), one of the most popular web frameworks for [NodeJS](http://nodejs.org/).
-It makes it easy to create RESTful web services and real-time applications using SocketIO and several other NodeJS real-time libraries.
+Feathers is a smal library that extends [Express 4](http://expressjs.com), one of the most popular web frameworks for [NodeJS](http://nodejs.org/).
+It makes it easy to create shared RESTful web services and real-time applications using SocketIO and several other NodeJS websocket libraries.

 If you are not familiar with Express head over to the [Express Guides](http://expressjs.com/guide.html) to get an idea.
 Feathers works the exact same way except that `var app = require('express')();` is replaced with `var app = require('feathers')()`.
 This means that you can literally drop Feathers into your existing Express 4.0 application and start adding new services right away.
-The following guide will walk through creating a basic Todo REST and websocket API with Feathers and MongoDB.
+The following guide will walk through creating a basic Todo REST and websocket API with Feathers and MongoDB and how to add authentication, data processing and authorization.
 For additional information also make sure to read through the [API documentation](/api/).

 To get started with this guide, lets create a new folder and in it